Should I set up a family trust?

 Need help setting up a family trust?

 Our accountants help families across Australia set up family trusts.
-However, if you'd like an in-person meeting, we have offices in Gold Coast, Mallee, Malvern, Melbourne and Port Macquarie.
+However, if you'd like an in-person meeting, we have offices in Gold Coast, Donald, Malvern, Melbourne and Port Macquarie.

-If you’re looking for a structure that provides for tax-effective planning and improved protection for your family and business assets, then a family trust might be for you.
+If you’re looking for a structure that provides for effective tax planning and improved protection for your family and business assets, then a family trust might be for you.